muhammadghazali/kabam-kernel/README.md

 Project is under development, if you build something on it, do update this module daily.
 Review the documentation [http://ci.monimus.com/docs/#/api](http://ci.monimus.com/docs/#/api) - it have to be actual.
 It is updated more often than README.md
-This project policy implies, that `master` branch works alwayes as documented and completes unit tests successefuly.
+This project policy implies, that `master` branch works always as documented and completes unit tests successfully.
 But it can have some new features, not listed in README.md

 Introduction